acedmiston/julie-professional/README.md

 A professional website built for Julie Valiquette LMFT, a Marriage & Family Therapist, with over 7 year of professional experience.
-I specialize in solution focused, strength based, and cognitive behavioral therapy.
+She specializes in solution focused, strength based, and cognitive behavioral therapy.